 Section 11A(1)(b) refers to "expenditure and losses".
 The question is whether this wording includes an "allowance" as opposed to "expenditure".
-Examples of such allowances include the lease premium allowance under section 11(f) and the allowance granted under section 11(gA) for certain intellectual property).
-Despite an allowance sometimes colloquially being understood to be an otherwise inadmissible expense the section 11 allowances are in principle deductible as pre-trade expenses, because of the wording of section 11A which refers to "expenditure . . . allowed as a deduction".
-The allowances granted under the following paragraphs of section 11 will therefore potentially qualify for deduction under section 11A(1) after the particular trade has commenced:
+Examples of allowances include the allowance for any lease premium granted under section 11(f) and the allowance for certain intellectual property granted under section 11(gA).
+Despite an allowance sometimes colloquially being understood to be an otherwise inadmissible expense, the section 11 allowances are in principle deductible as pretrade expenses, because of the wording of section 11A which refers to "expenditure . . . allowed as a deduction".
+The allowances granted under sections 11(cA); (e) (subject to what is stated below), (f), (g), (gA), (gC), (gD) or (hB) will therefore potentially qualify for deduction under section 11A(1) after the particular trade has commenced